 All successful candidates must be active members of the WGA or become members prior to the start of their contract.

-Please submit the online application form [BELOW], a current CV, and a cover letter explaining your interest in the program and a short description of your approach to mentoring.
+Please submit the online application form [BELOW], a current CV (up to 5 pages max), and a cover letter explaining your interest in the program and a short description of your approach to mentoring.

 Successful applicants will be notified in November 2021.

 Payment: Mentors will receive $2800 for their participation in the program

 IMPORTANT NOTE: If your application has been successfully submitted, you should receive an automatic confirmation email.
 If you do NOT receive an email and it is not in your spam folder, we may not have received your application, so please try again or let us know so we can make other arrangements for your application.

 The WGA gratefully acknowledges the support of the RBC Foundation, Canada Council for the Arts, Alberta Foundation for the Arts, Government of Alberta, City of Edmonton, City of Calgary, Calgary Arts Development, Edmonton Arts Council, and the John Gillese Fund.